viktech/Writing/SynPuzzleTwo.md

 You've escaped the handcuffs, but the door is still locked.
-Can you find a key indexed to the lock?
+Can you find a key indexed to the lock, or pick the lock yourself?

 "An MD5 hash is NOT encryption.
 It is simply a fingerprint of a given input.
 However, it is a "one-way" transaction and as such it is _almost_ impossible to reverse engineer an MD5 hash to retrieve the original string."
 (Emphasis mine)